Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Smears-burrow.md

 4. Two man who want some diving partners to hunt a particularly large red fish that has been eating fish near the docks.
 5. A women who wants help cleaning off some of the buildings in the center of town.
 6. 3 Grung who are daring people to try sliding down 'The Algae Tunnel.' (this is the name of the chute channeling the Grung's Path water down the cliff towards the sea.)
+#### Mini-Mission: Not all is as it seems:
+In the tavern, there was a poisoning. [[His Majesty]] was accused by [[Deion Deus]] of poisoning [[Jordan Leabrook]].
+The idea arose since [[His Majesty]] passed [[Jordan Leabrook]] a glass of liquor that 'was darker than others' and [[Jordan Leabrook]] because horribly poisoned. [[His Majesty]] did not poison the glass and thought someone else did.

+The glass was poisoned by a shape-changer.
+There are two at the bar posing as Helga and Belga.
+Both are normally reclusive, silent, and awkward around guests but the shape-changers are boisterous, confident, and have a desire to get information.
+They poisoned a glass with red grung poison to frame the grung.
 ## The Store: "The Dull Store"
 This is the general store in Smears-burrow.
 Like other towns along the coast, they are supplied by a trade caravan every other week or so.
 This store is a simply barn-like structure with an attached stone building.
 It acts like a warehouse, storing necessary goods.